Canvey Island ramble with lunch on the sea front

 Walk 7 of T100 Welcome to the Kitchen Table

-A varied ramble taking in sites of historical significance on Canvey Island, briefly explaining the area’s development and residential occupation, and offering views of the estuary, mudflats and industrial landscapes.
-Particular reference will be made to the unique local music heritage, particularly to what has become known as ‘Thames Delta Blues’.
+A varied ramble taking in sites of historical significance on Canvey Island, offering views of the estuary, mudflats and industrial landscapes.
+The route takes in venues that are important to the unique local music heritage, particularly to what has become known as ‘Thames Delta Blues’.

 - 10.15 am: Registration